glensven/Cryptocurrency_Price_Correlations/README.md

   *Timeframe: Total History & shorter time period (2015?)
 4. Clean data
 5. Propose best possible correlations and construct Monte Carlo simulation

+**Day 2:**
+Action Items:
+1. EP pull Litecoin.
+2. Glen pull Eth.
+3. Alex keep working with Bitcoin

+Types of Plots/Correlations
+1. Heatmaps by year
+2. Correlations on volume and price
+3. Coins mined
+Generally think about how we want to visualize and put together.

+Nice to have:
+1. Livestream pull.
+2. Time range pull.
+3. Plot treasuries & S&P 500.
+4. More Tickers:	bitcoin cash and doge from Coinbase

+Tips:
+1. Don’t take on too much.
+Priority is to get something that works.
+2. Jason has a subscription to glassnode